ferreira-tb/miho/docs/javascript-api/index.md

 }
 ```

 Search for all packages that meet the requirements.
-If the `options` parameter is defined, it will override those previously given to the constructor.
+If `options` is defined, it will override those previously given to the constructor.